DiscreteMaths/DM04-Functions/VBA-CMcGowan.md

 The most used application in conjunction with VBA is Microsoft Excel.

-From some quick research, looking at job boards etc., it is clear that exposure to VBA is something that employers find very attractive.
+From some research, looking at job boards etc., it is clear that exposure to VBA is something that employers find very attractive.

 <pre><code>